-My husband’s father is Irish-American and his mother is Italian-American, which means my husband grew up with an appreciation of both cultures, but a table topped with Italian dishes.
-So when our family began our own holiday traditions, celebrating St. Patrick’s Day was among them.
+My husband’s father is Irish-American and his mother was Italian-American, which means my husband grew up with an appreciation of both cultures, but a table topped with Italian dishes.
+When our family began our own holiday traditions, celebrating St. Patrick’s Day was among them.
 But there was no cherished Irish Soda Bread recipe to be handed down to us.
-We had to test and tweak and come up with a brand new family heirloom.
-So, here it is, our Irish Soda Bread, perfected over nearly 20 years of marriage and served to countless gracious guests and hungry children.
+We had to test and tweak and come up with a brand-new family heirloom.
+So, here it is, our Irish Soda Bread, perfected over more than 20 years of marriage and served to countless gracious guests and hungry children.

 Makes 1 loaf

 - 1 1/2 cups unbleached all-purpose flour